gregurco/jobeet-tutorial/days/day-4.md

 ## The Job Homepage Template

-In `listAction` we passed jobs to `job/list.html.twig` but we don't have this file yet.
+In `list` we passed jobs to `job/list.html.twig` but we don't have this file yet.
 Let's create it in `templates/job` folder:

 ```twig
 {% extends 'base.html.twig' %}